 I said usually as you can now get high quality instant coffee that are from great specialty locations and of quality Arabica beans.

-The beans are roasted to a predetermined roast level to produce the flavor and taste profile desired and the ground to a very powder like form.
+The beans are roasted to a predetermined roast level to produce the flavor and taste profile desired and the ground to a powder-like form.

-Once the coffee grounds are crystalized, they are ready to be packed and sold.
+Once the coffee grounds are crystallized, they are ready to be packed and sold.

 Ground Coffee vs. Instant Coffee Flavor

-For a while I used to turn my nose up at instant coffee and falsely assume the coffee was not as delicious or of a lesser quality.
-This not the case, and has not been so for a number of year.
+For a while I used to turn my nose up at instant coffee and falsely assume the coffee was not as delicious or of lesser quality.
+This is not the case, and has not been so for a number of years.

-Instant coffee now, generally speaking has a very similar flavor profile to an ground coffee equivalent.
-They do have a slightly more pronounced bitter taste, but not overtly so than then average ground coffee.
+Instant coffee now, generally speaking, has a very similar flavor profile to a ground coffee equivalent.
+They do have a slightly more pronounced bitter taste, but not overtly so than average ground coffee.

 They are also much more aromatic than instant coffee where you don’t have a generic coffee scent.
 You can notice the unique aromas from each bean and their origins – both from the beans and the brewed coffee.